Affordable Housing Developments

 -

-Municipal Affordable Housing initiative to create a five-unit family housing development on Redwood Crescent as well as a six-unit family housing development on Eugenie Street in Chatham.
+Municipal Affordable Housing initiative to create a five-unit family housing development on 24 Redwood Crescent as well as a six-unit family housing development on 179 Eugenie Street in Chatham.

-As part of the development process, the Administration recommends expanding Jaycette Park infrastructure, consistent with the forthcoming Parks & Recreation Master Plan update, to create a vibrant and welcoming space by incorporating amenities tailored to the needs of residents.
+As part of the development process, administration has recommended expanding Jaycette Park infrastructure, consistent with the forthcoming Parks & Recreation Master Plan update, to create a vibrant and welcoming space by incorporating amenities tailored to the needs of residents.
 Primarily, the initiative will involve the installation of a small basketball/multi-use court, catering to the recreational needs of the youth in the neighborhood.
 This addition not only promotes physical activity and healthy lifestyles but also fosters a sense of community engagement and social cohesion.
 In addition to the basketball/multi-use court, the enhancements will introduce a small pavilion with picnic facilities, providing residents with inviting spaces for relaxation, socializing, communal gatherings, and the ability to enjoy the outdoors safely and healthily and with protection from harmful UV exposure.

 Furthermore, the enhancement of the park will include the strategic planting of trees and pollinator-friendly plants.
 This ecological component not only contributes to the beautification of the park but also serves to improve the local environment.
 By emphasizing the conservation of rainwater and promoting sustainable landscaping practices, such as native plantings and permeable surfaces, the project aligns with principles of environmental stewardship and resilience.
 Through these integrated efforts, the project aspires to not only enhance the physical infrastructure of the park but also to create a dynamic and sustainable community space that fosters health, and cultivates a sense of community belonging, well-being, and environmental consciousness among residents of all ages and backgrounds.